fedecastellaro/Hamming-window-for-signal-processing/README.md

 ![equals1](https://latex.codecogs.com/png.image?\dpi{110}&space;\bg_white&space;H(n)&space;=&space;0.54&space;&plus;0.46&space;\cdot&space;cos[(\frac{2\pi}{N})\cdot&space;n])

 ## How to use:
+Copy the following files in your proyect directory:

+- hamming.h
+- hamming.cpp

-Invoke a instance of the Hamming class.
+In your code invoke a instance of the Hamming class.
 The only argument that is needed is the amount of samples in the windows where the signal in question is.

 If your window has 1000 samples, the code we'll be: